About MRI scan of the elbow

-MRI of the elbow is used for high-resolution evaluation of joints and soft-tissue structures (such as ligaments, tendons, nerves, and muscles).
-The elbow is a complex joint and most commonly is injured in athletes.
-In these cases, its evaluation by MRI is an important part of the complete examination.
+MRI scan of the elbow helps with high-resolution evaluation of joints and soft-tissue structures (such as ligaments, tendons, nerves, and muscles).
+The elbow is a complex joint and most commonly is injured in athletes, so in most cases, the evaluation by MRI is a critical part of the successful medical diagnosis.

 How is the MRI of the elbow performed?